rschiang/allegro/README.md

 ### Hosted enviroment

-allegro, if chosen as scripting language, exposes certain features to tighten intergation between host and client.
+**allegro**, if chosen as scripting language, exposes certain features to tighten intergation between host and client.
 A hosting environment can programmatically insert class instances in one or more `module`s into interpreter's scope, effectively enables interoped calls between the two. **Security model of this interaction is yet to be discussed.**